 We normally operate four shooting lanes with three targets placed on the ground between 15 and 40 yards in each lane.
 The targets are of metal construction, formed in the shape of small animals or birds.
 Each has a target plate, which is knocked over when hit and a second target plate that will reset the fallen plate when hit.

-Our guide is age seven, but, within reason, we will try not to disappoint if the child is keen and physically capable of supporting the weight of the rifle.
+Our guide is age eight, but, within reason, we will try not to disappoint if the child is keen and physically capable of supporting the weight of the rifle.

 Public access to the stand and to shoot is strictly controlled.